-FTA Strategy to Accomplish the APG:
+FTA's strategy to accomplish the APG include the following:

 - Require all FTA grantees to establish Transit Asset Management Plans by October 1, 2018. - All FTA grantees must integrate state of good repair performance targets into the Metropolitan Planning Process and the Statewide Planning Process - Require annual reporting of asset inventories, condition assessments, and state of good repair performance targets and results to the National Transit Database.